thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

 To set up a relay host:

 1. Log in to the Linux shell using SSH.
-2. Issue the setup command, providing the IP address of the relay host:
+2. Issue the setup command, providing the IP address of the relay host.

+    Starting with ThoughtSpot release 6.0.5, you can specify a custom port to use to connect to the relay host.
+If you do not specify a port, the system uses the default recommended port, port 25.
+Use a custom port if port 25 is blocked in your environment.
+For example, port 25 is blocked in GCP environments.

+    To use the default port, run the setup command:

     ```
     $ tscli smtp set-relayhost <IP_address>
+    ```

+    To use a custom port instead of port 25, run the setup command, specifying the port you want to use:

+    ```
+    $ tscli smtp set-relayhost <IP_address>:<custom_port>
     ```

 3. Verify your settings: